-Serbia: CHP Novi Sad new power gen project, consortium Optima Russia, GGE Slovakia and Metka Greece submitted offer1.
-August 2013. / News Serbia Energy
+Serbia: CHP Novi Sad new power gen project, consortium Optima Russia, GGE Slovakia and Metka Greece submitted offer, News Serbia Energy

 Only consortium of bidders consisted of “Optima” from Russia, GGE from Slovakia and METKA from Greece answered on tender for strategic partner for Novi Sad CHP power generation facility construction.

 The continuation of negotiations is being expected at the end of July, and investment of strategic partner around 200 million EUR for construction of the new gas central facility in the scope of TPP and Heating Power Plant “Novi Sad” is also expected.

 According to EPS, the offer has formally accomplished all tender conditions, negotiations have begun and this process is temporarily stopped after change of authorities on local and republic level because of the changes in Administration of ENS and negotiation team.
 To remind, the term for construction was optimistically set for 2012 at the time.

 However, negotiations should be over this year by introduction of Consortium in mayor ownership of ENS.
 Procession of Justification Study with ideological project and environmental influence follows after that.

 The final decision and contract signing will follow after accepting this study and after that all three partners would involve its parts in ENS.
 The construction of gas-vapor facility in popular “Teta” can begin then.

 The construction of new facility would be the bid, EPS includes existing facility and Novi Sad intends to take heating energy on long terms and to include the right to use construction yard for building new facility project.